Language selection

 Note: The applicant must include a list all documents provided as part of the application.

-Appendix D - RSSSA operating licence outline
+Annex E - RSSSA operating licence outline

-Official letter signed by the minister of foreign affairs or at the appropriate authority level
+Official letter signed by the Minister of Foreign Affairs or at the appropriate authority level

 Annex A: Exemption orders

-Annex B: Licence conditions
+Annex B: Licence Conditions

 As per Interpretation section of the Regulations